Introduction to LED grow lights

 Different LED Types for House Plants

-There are two main styles of LED lights
+There are two main styles of LED lights that people tend to see in the market

 - Full spectrum LED grow lights